-Because students receive law school credit for the externship, the expectation is that the externship fieldwork will provide a rigorous educational experience for the student.
+ABA Requirements: Because students receive law school credit for the externship, the expectation is that the externship fieldwork will provide a rigorous educational experience for the student.
 Accordingly, the American Bar Association Standards governing law school curricula spell out detailed requirements for the structure and nature of externships (see ABA Standard 304(c)).
 Key among them is the requirement of a 3-way agreement among the three parties: the student, the school, and the supervisor.

 At the beginning of the semester, your law student extern will present you with a "Memorandum of Agreement" for you to review and sign.
 That agreement outlines the expectations for the field placement and student extern over the course of the semester.
-It is reproduced at the end of this manual.
-If you have questions about any of the requirements in this agreement, please contact Professor Linda Anderson before committing to host a legal extern.
+It is reproduced below.
+If you have questions about any of the requirements in this agreement, please contact Professor Meta Copeland before committing to host a legal extern.